Man accused of molesting 11-year-old girl

 Randy Wayne Aguon, 27, was charged with first-degree criminal sexual conduct as a first-degree felony.

-The victim allegedly told police she opened her eyes and saw the suspect kneeling over her.
+The victim told police she opened her eyes and saw the suspect kneeling over her.

 The suspect then got off the bed and ran out of the room, documents state.